Did you get your PSAT scores back and are wondering what they mean?

 For more information on these four programs check out this link.

-Can the PSAT Help with More Than Scholarships?
+Can your PSAT Scores Help with More Than Scholarships?

 Yes.
 If you are not apart of the top 5% of test-takers who qualify for scholarships, the PSAT is still beneficial to you.
 The test can show where you are at and how you may perform on the SAT.
 Your score will show you your strengths and weaknesses and help you prepare for the SAT or the ACT.